 Study Tips for Students: Overcoming Procrastination

 Do you ever find yourself procrastinating?
-You mean to start work on an assignment, but you just keep putting it off until it ends up being a mad rush the night before it is due.
+You mean to start work on an assignment or study for an exam, but you just keep putting it off until it ends up being a mad rush the night before it is due.